adeha047/Employee-Tracker/README.md

   ## Description

-  This application tested requesting routes on the server side.
-  I created API routes to create get/post/delete requests from an API on the server side.
-   In the post request, when a user submits a form of data (a JSON object) the JSON is pushed to the proper JavaScript array.
+  This application tests querying in SQL using NODE.js.
-   I created a unique ID to delete a requested id or note from the server.
+  I created requests to view or change the database I created using the mySQL workbench.
-   I created html routes that handle when a visitor visits a specific page in the site.
+  I tested out the application using Insert, SELECT, UPDATE and DELETE queries in mySQL workbench.